acorncache/acorn-cache/README.md

 * Honors origin server cache control directives according to RFC2616 standards unless directed otherwise.
 * Allows for easily configuring:
     * which resources should be cached,
     * for how long, and
     * whether query params should be ignored
 * Allows for basic browser caching behavior modification by changing out cache control header directives.
-* Uses Redis to store cached server responses.
+* Uses Redis or Memecached to store cached server responses.

 ##Getting Started